Chapter 8 – Academic Regulations

 8.38.13 Student course loads shall be limited to eight credits in the five- or six-week Summer Session and a maximum of four credits in a three-week Winter J-Term Session.
-The limit may be exceeded only if approved in the case of a matriculating University student by the student’s academic dean or the Graduate Dean, if applicable and in the case of any other student by the Dean of the Alan Shawn Feinstein College of Continuing Education. #12-13–21
+The limit may be exceeded only if approved in the case of a matriculating University student by the student’s academic dean or the Graduate Dean, if applicable and in the case of any other student by the Vice Provost for Enrollment Management. #12-13–21, #18-19-34

-8.38.14 A matriculating University student who, with the approval of the student’s academic dean, registers for courses during any term at other institutions shall have these course credits included in the student’s cumulative record in the same manner as transfer credit (RI Office of the Postsecondary Commissioner’s policy on articulation and transfer between state institutions of higher education defines exceptions to this regulation; see Appendix F, Transfer Policies). #07-08–27, #12-13–21
+8.38.14 A matriculating University student who, with the approval of the student’s academic dean, registers for courses during any term at other institutions shall have these course credits included in the student’s cumulative record in the same manner as transfer credit (URI Board of Trustees’ policy on articulation and transfer between state institutions of higher education defines exceptions to this regulation; see Appendix F, Transfer Policies). #07-08–27, #12-13–21, #20-21-36

 8.39.10 Attendance Requirements.
 Course attendance policies are to be determined by the faculty member(s) responsible for teaching a course.
 Faculty should clearly inform students of these policies at the beginning of the semester.
 Notice that a course will require examinations at times other than regularly scheduled class times and will be utilizing “General Assignment Classroom” shall be forwarded to Enrollment Services for room scheduling (see 8.51.15).